Fed in Focus as April Trading Tries To Find Its Footing

 While next week may be short on days, with markets closed on Friday in observance of the Easter holiday, there will be plenty of economic activity for investors to unload.
 Some of the key indicators traders should look out for are the consumer price index (CPI) for March, as well as manufacturing, retail sales, and business inventories data.
 Additionally, key expectations from the New York Federal Reserve and the University of Michigan will be due out.
 Another earnings season will be kicked off by several major bank names, including blue chips Goldman Sachs (GS) and JPMorgan Chase (JPM).
 Dow member UnitedHealth (UNH) will also have earnings on deck.

 Ahead of the holiday, investors can check out which stocks to target before Easter, as well the stocks to avoid.
 Plus, Senior V.P. of Research Todd Salamone reveals two charts that might ease some of the anxiety surrounding equities right now.
-7 Social Media Stocks That Are Worth Your Attention
+7 Health Care Stocks to Buy Even if the Economy Gets Sick

 .